EXPLAINER

 Myth: "Oil-filled radiators use less electricity"

 Reality: At the socket, all electric resistance heaters are ~100% efficient.
-OFRs feel gentler and hold heat longer, but don't magically use fewer watts for the same heat level.
+OFRs feel gentler and hold heat longer, but do not magically use fewer watts for the same heat level.
 They may allow cycling and lower thermostat settings for comfort.

 Myth: "Fan heaters burn oxygen"

-Reality: Electric heaters don't burn fuel and don't consume oxygen.
+Reality: Electric heaters do not burn fuel and do not consume oxygen.
 Warm air lowers relative humidity which can feel dry.
 Use a bowl of water or humidifier if needed for comfort.

 Myth: "Higher wattage always means higher bills"